bbauska/W3Cx-5of5/README.md

 3.  y:10,
 4.  width:20,
 5.  height:20,
-6.  color:\'red\',
+6.  color:&apos;red&apos;,
 7.
 8.  move: function(x, y) {
-9.  this.x = x; // this.x is the property of \"this object\"
+9.  this.x = x; // this.x is the property of &quot;this object&quot;
 10. this.y = y;
 11. },
 12.
 13. draw: function(ctx) {
 14. // draw the player at its current position
 15. // with current width, height and color
-16. // it\'s nearly the same code as the old drawFilledRect function
+16. // it&apos;s nearly the same code as the old drawFilledRect function
 17. ctx.save();
 18.
 19. // translate the coordinate system, draw relative to it